pybash1/bin/API.md

 ## Overview

-`bin` is a minimalist pastebin service.
+`bin` is a minimalist pastebin service modified for Board.
 It allows users to store and share snippets of text.
 The API is designed to be simple and straightforward.

 ## Authentication & Authorization